eaclumpkens/robot-routing/README.md

 }
 ```

+**Example Using Postman**

 ![Postman](media/postman.gif)

 ## Future Development

 **Automated Testing**

-Implement a library such as JestJS or otherwise to facilitate automated testing
+Implement a library such as JestJS to facilitate automated testing.

 **Prod Endpoint**

-POST API requests to live URL rather than necessitating local hosting
+POST API requests to live URL rather than necessitating local hosting which would additionally allow developers to
+view prod function logs for lambda functions.

 **.Net**

-I'd like to be able to recreate this project using the .Net framework
+I'd like to be able to recreate this project using the .Net framework.

-**Additional Error Handlings**
+**Additional & More Communicative Error Handlings**

 Ensure all edge cases are handled and try/catches used appropriately.
 I feel as if there are always more to be accounted for.
+Additional error catches would also allow for more communicative logs for developers when error patching, so I'd definitely like
+to include more error logs.
+If it was a larger scale project, something liek Sentry's error tracking software would be nice to
+integrate.

 **Basic FrontEnd**

 It would be nice to implement a basic frontend rendering to be able to input and test robot routing; Completing a form
 to test robot routing.

 ## Created by